gauripowale/dcos-website/src/releases/1.10-beta1/notes.md

 The GUI sidebar tabs have been updated to offer a more intuitive experience.

 - The "Deployments" subpage under the "Services" tab has been moved to a toggle-able modal in the "Services" page.
+- The "Security" tab has been removed.
+The "Secrets" tab that used to be under "Security" is now a top-level tab.
 - The "Universe" tab has been renamed to "Catalog" and the "Installed" subpage has been removed.
 - The "System Overview" tab has been renamed to "Overview".